 A parent council member shall be a parent, stepparent, or foster parent of a student to be enrolled in the school during the parent's term of council service.
 Parent shall also mean a person who has legal custody of a student pursuant to a court order and with whom the student resides.
 A parent council member shall not be an employee or the relative of an employee of the school in which that parent serves, nor shall the parent representative be an employee or a relative of an employee in the District administrative offices.
 A parent representative shall not be a local Board member or Board member's spouse.
 Relative shall mean father, mother, brother, sister, husband, wife, son, and daughter.

 A parent council member shall submit to a state and national fingerprint-supported criminal history background as required by KRS 160.380.
-In addition, the parent council member shall provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.
-Receipt of notice or verification of a finding of neglect or abuse shall subject the parent council member to removal under KRS 160.347.
-A parent member may serve prior to the receipt of the criminal history background check report, but shall be removed from the council on receipt by the District of a report documenting a record of a sex crime or criminal offense against a victim who is a minor as defined in KRS 17.500 or as a violent offender as defined in KRS 17.165 and no further procedures shall be required.
+In addition, the parent council member shall provide a clear CA/N check A parent member may serve prior to the receipt of the criminal history background check and CA/N check, but shall be removed from the council on receipt by the District of a report documenting a record of abuse or neglect, or a sex crime or criminal offense against a victim who is a minor as defined in KRS 17.500 or as a violent offender as defined in KRS 17.165 and no further procedures shall be required.

-Link to DPP-156 Central Registry Check and more information on the required Cabinet Letter:
+Link to DPP-156 Central Registry Check and more information on the required CA/N check:

 http://manuals.sp.chfs.ky.gov/chapter30/33/Pages/3013RequestfromthePublicforCANChecksandCentralRegistryChecks.aspx